hbowie/clubplanner/docs/index.md

 The following basic event data is available for viewing and editing on this first tab.

-**Type**: This is the general type of the event.
+**Category**: This is the general category of the event.
 The following values are suggested.

 * Active -- An active event, such as a hike.
 * Board -- An item for consideration by the board, or pertaining to the board.